nik-rev/nik-rev/content/blog/what-will-rust-keywords-do.md

 ---
 title: What will these reserved Rust keywords do?
-Theory and speculation!
+Theory and speculation
 date: 2025-04-01
 readTime: true
 ---